babylonhealth/ios-playbook/Style-guide/README.md

 Since the compiler does not allow you to re-declare protocol conformance in a derived class, it is not always required to replicate the extension groups of the base class.
 This is especially true if the derived class is a terminal class and a small number of methods are being overridden.
 When to preserve the extension groups is left to the discretion of the developer.

 For UIKit view controllers, consider grouping lifecycle, custom accessors, and IBAction in separate class extensions.

+Use `private`, `fileprivate`, `internal`, and `public` visibility qualifiers on each function implemented in a protocol extension, rather than have a single qualifier for the entire protocol extension.

 ### Unused Code